Master's Degree in Terrestrial Biodiversity and Conservation in Islands

 28 – Evaluate the physical environment for the purposes of conserving its biodiversity.

-29 – Application of data analysis techniques to knowledge of biodiversity and its conservation.
+29 – Application of data analysis techniques for the knowledge of biodiversity and its conservation.

 30 – Taxonomic techniques for biodiversity analysis.

-31 – Experimental design and data collection for monitoring and analysis of the viability of populations and communities.
+31 – Experimental design and data collection for monitoring and analyzing the viability of populations and communities.

 32 – Catalog and evaluate terrestrial biodiversity on islands.